 Help your student prepare for the PSAT/NMSQT if it is being offered at their school.
 These tests can help your student prepare for college entrance exams like the SAT.
-Find resources for preparing for these tests here.
+Find resources for preparing for these tests at CollegeBoard.org.